Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Structural G-StMVAR Model

-The G-StMVAR model can be extended to a structural version similarly to the structural GMVAR model discussed in \cite{Virolainen2:2021}.\footnote{The structural GMVAR model of \cite{Virolainen2:2021} is obtained as special case of our model by selecting $M_1=M$, i.e., that all the regimes are of the GMVAR type.} Consider the G-StMVAR model defined by (\ref{eq:def}), (\ref{eq:mu_mt}), and (\ref{eq:alpha_mt}) with Condition \ref{cond:def} satisfied.
+To facilitate structural analysis, the structural shocks must be identified by orthogonalizing the reduced form errors so that they conditional covariance matrix is a diagonal matrix.
+Consider the G-StMVAR model defined by (\ref{eq:def}), (\ref{eq:mu_mt}), and (\ref{eq:alpha_mt}) with Condition \ref{cond:def} satisfied.
 We write the structural G-StMVAR model as

-where $e_t$ $(d \times 1)$ is an orthogonal structural error.
-This definition is similar to Equations~(3.1) and (3.2) in \cite{Virolainen2:2021} but with Student's $t$ regimes in addition to the Gaussian ones.
+where $e_t=(e_{1t},...,e_{dt})$ $(d \times 1)$ is an orthogonal structural error.
+The definition~(\ref{eq:def_sgstmvar2}) of the structural error is similar to the definition~(3.1) and (3.2) in \cite{Virolainen:2024}, who studied a linear SVAR model incorporating switching in the volatility regime, but with shocks arriving from Student's $t$ regimes in addition to (or instead of) Gaussian ones.